-Educators are using the Women’s Work lesson to challenge traditional narratives that often exclude the critical role of women in movements for change.
+Educators use the Women Make History lesson to challenge traditional narratives that often exclude the critical role of women in movements for change.
 Women don’t just sit at home, but sit at counters during sit-ins, organize boycotts and protests, fight for reform, and courageously risk their lives for what they deem is right.

-Stephanie Minor-Harper, co-chair of the Dr. Betty Shabazz Delta Academy program, invited Jenice View, co-editor of Putting the Movement Back into Civil Rights Teaching, to present Women’s Work to the youth enrolled in the program.
+Stephanie Minor-Harper, co-chair of the Dr. Betty Shabazz Delta Academy program, invited Jenice View, co-editor of Putting the Movement Back into Civil Rights Teaching, to present Women Make History to youth enrolled in the program.